javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

 There are also their UTC-counterparts, that return day, month, year and so on for the time zone UTC+0: [getUTCFullYear()](mdn:js/Date/getUTCFullYear), [getUTCMonth()](mdn:js/Date/getUTCMonth), [getUTCDay()](mdn:js/Date/getUTCDay).
 Just insert the `"UTC"` right after `"get"`.

-If your local time zone is shifted relative to UTC, then the code below shows different hours:
+If your local time zone is offset relative to UTC, then the code below shows different hours:

 ```js run
 // current date